 Mandatory Treaty Education K-12 Regina Catholic Schools continue to work closely with the Office of the Treaty Commission to build system wide capacity.
 A team of Treaty Teacher Leaders assist and support teachers at their respectful schools in the successful implementation of the topic of treaties in the classroom and actualization of the Renewed Treaty Resource.
 Teachers of PreKindergarten to grade 12 students are provided professional development opportunities on the implementation of Teaching Treaties in the classroom.

-First Nations Elders "Traditional Knowledge Keepers" in Residence First Nations Elders are available to the schools.
-The Elders in schools assist with cultural awareness, link First Nations and Métis community to school, support the retention and aquisition of First Nations, Métis and Inuit cultures, provide support and advocate for First Nations, Métis and Inuit students and families and assist teachers within the classroom.
+Indigenous Elders and Traditional Knowledge Keepers are available to the schools.
+The Elders in schools assist with cultural awareness, link Indigenous community to school, support the retention and aquisition of Indigenous cultures, provide support and advocate for Indigenous students and families and assist teachers within the classroom.
 Regina Catholic School Division Elders assist the schools by offering curriculum actualization and promotes Catholic distinctiveness.

 Circle of Voices